AIRCRAFT RENTAL FAQ’S:

 What aircraft are currently available for rent?

-Louisville Aviation currently operates a fleet consisting of Cessna 172s, a 182RG, a Cirrus SR22, and a Bellanca Citabria.
+Louisville Aviation currently operates a fleet consisting of Cessna 172s, 182s, and a Bell 47G.
 We also operate a twin Cessna 310R for company business.

 What are the current rates for Louisville Aviation’s aircraft?

-The Cessna 172s are currently $88.00 per-flight-hour dry, meaning the renter supplies the fuel.
+The Cessna 172s are approximately $160 per-flight-hour wet (based on current market fuel prices), meaning the fuel is included, plus applicable taxes.
 A block purchase discount is available as well as a UPS employee discount.

 Can I rent your aircraft and fly with my own instructor?